Michael Danby: Jewish representation

 Danby was the only Jewish member of the Australian Parliament from 1998 to 2007, when Mark Dreyfus, also from the Labor Party, was elected.
 This was followed in 2010 with the election of Josh Frydenberg who is a Liberal.
 He has frequently spoken in support of Israel.
 Danby supports a two-state solution to the Israel-Palestine question.
 In May 2011 he said: "I am a strong supporter of Israel.
 Obviously also a strong supporter of a peace process there and a two-state solution, and I have that dialogue with a friends from Israel when I get the opportunity to.

 In 2005 Danby was critical of a book by a Sydney Jewish atheist journalist, Antony Loewenstein, about the Australian Jewish community and its attitudes to the Israeli–Palestinian conflict.
 In a letter to the Australian Jewish News, Danby called on the book's publisher, Melbourne University Press, to "drop this whole disgusting project."
 He also called on the Jewish community to boycott the book.
 "I urge the Australian Jewish community, and particularly the Australian Jewish News, to treat it with dignified silence," he said.

-Danby has been a long time campaigner for Government funding of schools at risk of facing terrorist or other violent attacks.
-In a speech to the House of Representatives he welcomed the Australian Government's $20 million funding program for schools at risk, and noted that a Sunday program that he had appeared on had sparked interest in the issue among many of his fellow MPs and Senators.

 Other activities

 Danby was an outspoken supporter of the Australian National Academy of Music, opposing Arts Minister Peter Garrett's decision to cut funding for the institution, which is in his electorate, in October 2008.
-Following a wide outcry the Government changed its decision to close the Academy and announced an additional $500,000 for the elite classical training centre.
+Following a wide outcry the Government changed its decision to close the academy and announced an additional $500,000 for the elite classical training centre.